Ruffdraft/sveltekit-cloudflare-template/README.md

 You should [generate](https://delinea.com/resources/password-generator-it-tool) an at least 32 characters long random string for each JWT secret and keep them secure.

 Once first deployment is done, the website is still not fully functional.
-You need to bind the Cloudflare KV, D1, Queues services to the website in the Cloudflare dashboard.
+You need to bind the KV, D1, Queues services to the website in the dashboard.
 You can do it in this way: `Pages > your website > Settings > Functions > KV namespace bindings / D1 database bindings / Queue Producers bindings > Add binding`.

 ```
 KV namespace bindings: